nerissanance/KP-R-Intro-Workshop/Pres_Part1.Rmd.md

 ========================================================
 Factor data are categorical types used to make comparisons between other data.
 Factors group the data by their "levels" (the different categorical groups within a factor).

-For example, in our `animals` dataframe, we can coerce "Type" from character to factor data type.
-Cat, Dog, and Pig are the factor levels.
-If we might want to compare heights and weights between Cat, Dog, and Pigs, we set the character "Type" vector to factor data type.
-We can do so with `factor()`.

-The dollar sign operator `$` is used to call a single vector from a data frame.
-This will be discussed more in Part 2 along with the rest of subsetting.

 ```r
 # "Name" is character data type.
 See how each column name is preceded by `$`?
 str(animals)